Pratãtyasamutpàdàdivibhaïganirdeèasåtram 1

 There are three feelings, pleasant, unpleasant, and neither-pleasant-nor-unpleasant.

-There are three cravings: craving to the sense-realm, craving the form-realm, and craving to the formless-realm.
+There are three cravings: craving for the sense-realm, craving for the form-realm, and craving for the formless-realm.

 There are four attachments: attachment to sense pleasures, attachment to views,